 It also takes into account a myriad of other benchmarks and rational pricing parameters:

 - Public relations ramifications related to traditional loss leaders

 - Relative standing of the prices compared with fee schedule floors, freestanding facility prices, and competitor hospital prices for high-volume line items such as chest X-rays and mammograms.

 - Net revenue impact that price reductions or price changes might have on stop-loss reimbursement rates and under lesser-of-charge contract terms.

 - The need to have technology in place to update and maintain rational pricing each year as unit costs, volume, case-mix, payer contract terms, market data, fee schedules and strategic and financial objectives change.

 Our Hospital Zero-Base Pricing® solution follow a rational, stepped process, including identifying objectives and priorities, developing effective leadership, teams and timelines, conducting clear analyses of costs and factors that impact revenues, and creating a testable, adjustable model with the flexibility to account for changes in costs, contract terms, APC rates and the like.

-Written by Frederick Stodolak, Executive Vice President, Panacea
+Written by Frederick Stodolak, Chief Executive Officer, Panacea